brandur/sorg/content/fragments/openai-api.md

 Stripe's still good, but many other parties have been catching up.
 These days, for my money, one of the best example of good API design in the wild is [OpenAI](https://beta.openai.com/docs/api-reference/answers/create).

-You'll immediately notice similarities between OpenAI's documentations and Stripe's.
+You'll immediately notice similarities between OpenAI's documentation and Stripe's.
 OpenAI and Stripe have considerable interrelated history, and very likely that was a factor in OpenAI drawing influence from Stripe.
 This is a big part of what makes OpenAI's API design good -- it reuses many of Stripe's conventions, but refines the faults in Stripe's API that have gone unaddressed.

 {{FigureSingleWithClass "OpenAI API documentation." "/photographs/fragments/openai-api/openai-api-docs.png" "overflowing"}}